-Some people are fine with A1 casein (they don’t make the casomorphin).
+Some people are fine with A1 casein (they safely deactivate and eliminate the casomorphin).
 There is no simple test.
 It is not an allergy.

-The problem occurs in people who A) lack the digestive enzyme to inactivate casomorphin, or B) have intestinal permeability which allows the reactive peptide to enter the blood stream.
+The problem occurs in people who A) lack the digestive enzymes to deactivate casomorphin, or B) have intestinal permeability which allows the reactive peptide to enter the blood stream.
 (Or both A and B.)

 The clinical clue that I watch for is: recurring upper respiratory infections as a child.
 Either ear infections, bronchitis or tonsillitis.
 Those infections were driven by A1 casein, and in adulthood, the same immune-disruption manifests as other inflammatory conditions.

 Does Raw Help?